RosettaCommons/documentation/SEWING.md

 ----------------------

-###SewingAppendMover
+###AppendAssemblyMover

-**Subclass of MotifDirectedAssemblyMover**
+**Subclass of MonteCarloAssemblyMover**

 The SewingAppendMover is a Mover that allows the addition of residues to a PDB that is not incorporated into the SewGraph.
 Therefore, the first step in the SewingAppendMover is the addition of the new Model to the SewGraph, and the identification of any edges (structural matches) to this new node (The PDB Model).
-Aside from this change, the SewingAppendMover simply overwrites the following parent class methods:

-* **Get starting model** - The SewingAppendMover starts every Assembly with the Model generated from the input PDB (using the standard -s/-l flags)

-* **Partial filter** - The partial filter step is extended to also check for any backbone clashes with the PDB supplied through the option sewing:partner_pdb flag.

-* **Refine** - The Refinement stage differs from the base class method in that the partner PDB is present during this stage.
-The partner backbone remains rigid, while the sidechain positions are allowed to change.

 The complete set of additional flags respected by the SewingAppendMover
 ```
+-s                              The input PDB to be appended to
 -sewing:partner_pdb             The 'partner' of the PDB being used as the starting model (usually a binding partner)
 -sewing:pose_segment_starts     A vector of integers representing the starting residue (in Rosetta residue numbering) of each segment in the Model PDB (passed with the -s/-l flags)
 -sewing:pose_segment_ends       A vector of integers representing the end residue (in Rosetta residue numbering) of each segment in the Model PDB (passed with the -s/-l flags)